Making improvements to your rented home

 Speak to your landlord directly about the work you want to do.

-Some landlords will agree to the changes you want to make if you agree to put things back the way they were when you leave.
+Some landlords agree as long as you will put things back the way they were when you leave.

 If you have a good relationship with your landlord, you could ask for: